jacobobryant/biff/docs/01-tutorial/03-deploy.md

 The entire process should take under 5 minutes.
 When it's done, run `reboot`.

-> 7․ On your local machine, run `git remote add prod ssh://app@example.com/home/app/repo.git`.
+> 7․ (Optional) On your local machine, run `git remote add prod ssh://app@example.com/home/app/repo.git`.
+> This is required if you don't have `rsync` installed.

 This is the last step, so after we add the remote, we can go ahead and deploy our app: